The Shore Road Mystery

-The Shore Road Mystery is Volume 6 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Shore Road Mystery is the sixth volume in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
 The plot centers on attempts by the Hardy Boys to catch a ring of car thieves stealing cars from the Shore Road.

 This book was written for the Stratemeyer Syndicate by Leslie McFarlane in 1928.
 Between 1959 and 1973 the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was rewritten in 1964 by David Grambs resulting in two different stories with the same title.
 The original version entered the public domain in the United States in 2024.

 Plot

 Revised edition

 The Hardy boys, Frank and Joe, were taking a casual drive down Shore Road when they heard a report about a stolen car.
 Frank and Joe raced toward the scene and actually saw the stolen car.
 Suddenly, a big red produce truck came right into the middle of the road.
 The boys had no choice but to slam on their brakes.
 They ended up crashing into a fence and were dazed but uninjured.
 The driver came out of the truck and apologized.
 Frank remarks that "Something seems fishy about that guy.".
 They both return home that night trying not to let their mother see their cuts and bruises.

 The next morning a friend of the Hardys, Jack Dodd, calls and tells the Hardys to come quickly.
 The police were looking for a suspect who had stolen a car.
 The police thought they found their man.
 They found Jack Dodd's fishing rod in the trunk of one of the stolen cars.
 Jack insisted that he had not put it there and that he was being framed.
 The cops handcuffed Jack and his father and took them down to headquarters.
 Later that night Chief Collig came to the Hardys' home telling them that the Dodds had taken off in their station wagon.
 A relative of the Dodds is trying to find a solution to an old mystery an ancestor had in the Bayport area.